 Simply, in an ICO, a company raises funds by offering a new cryptocurrency token to investors.
 Typically, the company promises that the funds raised will be used for the creation of a product or service, and once that product or service is built, the company will deliver tokens to the investors.

 As mentioned, each ICO is different.
 The company will generally publish a “whitepaper” to market the ICO and explain how the company will use the funds raised and what the rights of the tokens are.
-The company may obligate themselves to develop an innovative product or impose a minor obligation on themselves in exchange for the investment.
+The company may obligate itself to develop an innovative product or impose a minor obligation on itself in exchange for the investment.
 Further, the company can generate a variety of rights for the tokens, including “rights to profits, shares of assets, rights to use certain services provided by the issuer, and/or voting rights.”

 Finally, the tokens may have different uses to the investor.
 When the token is delivered, the investor can either hold the token and hope it appreciates in value, trade the token for other digital assets, redeem the token for a fiat currency (i.e., a U.S. dollar), or use the token in exchange for products or services.